chischte/soe-cocktail-api/README.md

    recipes from the api "https://www.thecocktaildb.com"

    Remarks:
- • adjust the parameter $servername to fit your environment
+ • Adjust the parameter $servername to fit your environment

 3) Run the powershell script "create_html.ps1" to creat an html page displaying the drinks.

    Remarks:
- • the pagination of the html page does only work on Internet Explorer, therefore IE has to be selected as default browser. see also picture "set_ie_default.jpg".
+ • The pagination of the html page does only work on Internet Explorer, therefore IE has to be selected as default browser. see also picture "set_ie_default.jpg".
  • In IE make sure active content is allowed to run files, see also